sayak119/Express/README.md

 ## How I built it

 First of all we searched about the various problems which are in the community and which hinders communication.
+We came to know what problems people face when they can't use their voice or even facial expressions to express themselves properly or to just simply interact.
 We are a group of students and we came up with this idea.
-Built using react-native and expo.
+Built using react-native, reactjs, google-translate and expo.

 ## Challenges I ran into

-We are fairly new to react-native and expo and setting up was one of he challenges
+We are fairly new to react-native and expo and setting up was one of the challenges.

 ## Accomplishments that I'm proud of